 Pneumatic dilation is an endoscopic therapy for achalasia.
 An air-filled cylinder-shaped balloon disrupts the muscle fibers of the lower esophageal sphincter, which is too tight in patients with achalasia.

-During an outpatient upper endoscopy, the endoscopist passes a catheter with a deflated balloon through the mouth and into the stomach.
-The balloon is centered over the lower esophageal sphincter and inflated with air.
-The pneumatic dilating balloon used to treat achalasia is 30 to 40 mm (about 1.2 to 1.6 inches) in diameter.
-The standard dilator used to treat other causes of difficulty swallowing has a maximum diameter of 20 mm (about 0.75 inch).
 If symptoms do not improve adequately with the first dilation, a second or third procedure may be performed at a later date with a larger dilator.
 Pneumatic dilation is often performed with X-ray guidance, although it can be performed using EndoFLIP, without X-ray guidance.

 Patients with difficulty swallowing due to achalasia may be treated with pneumatic dilation.
 Alternative treatments include peroral endoscopic myotomy (POEM), Heller myotomy (a traditional surgery), and botulinum toxin.